WELCOME TO GOODENT!

 Hi, I’m Judyth Greenburgh, President of Goodent, conceptual artist, creative consultant and art educator.
 I like to combine my conceptual skills from years as a creative director with my passion for reclaiming what has been abandoned.
 Since moving to Inyo County over 12 years ago – I’ve been an art director for the Lone Pine Museum of Western Film, a muralist & creative consultant and is currently Vice President for the Inyo County for the Arts.
 A former tutor at Lone Pine’s TANF afterschool program I currently teach for ICA afterschool program and volunteer as an art docent.
 An award winning photographer & kaleidoscope artist I’ve exhibited and taught numerous workshops focusing on reclaimed materials.

 Hi, I’m Erin Renee Vice President of Goodent.
 My background includes a Bachelor of Fine Arts degree, a California Teaching Credential for Elementary School, and years of experience coordinating and teaching art in various situations and communities across the USA.
-I 'm the School Arts Coordinator at Inyo Council for the Arts, where I coordinate arts education programming in Inyo County schools and communities.
 I’m a passionate educator, visual artist, & environmentalist who uses STEAM activities to educate and inspire action in a fun & creative way.
 Creative reuse is my jam & I love sharing it!

 My name is Tiffany Lau, Goodent Treasurer.
 I live in Bishop in the Eastern Sierra in Payahuunadü (the place of flowing water), land of the Nüümü and Shoshone.